Remove Stuck Brake Piston

 Under normal circumstances, a brake caliper rebuild involves removing, disassembling, cleaning, and reassembling the caliper with new seals.
 But sometimes there's the unexpected surprise of a stuck piston.

 Corrosion built up between the piston and it's bore is usually what makes calipers stick.
 This often happens to vehicles that sit for a long time without use.
-Two popular methods for removing a stuck brake piston are compressed air and soaking.
+Here's three popular methods for removing a stuck brake piston.

-A garage air compressor with a blow gun attachment may be all you need to remove a stuck brake piston.
+A garage air compressor with a blow gun attachment is a proven method to remove a stuck brake piston.
 A blow gun with a rubber tip will give best results.
 They seal better, plus it'll prevent you from accidentally scratching something.

 With the bleeder screw closed, shoot about 50-60 psi of compressed air into the brake hose hole.
 In most cases, this is sufficient enough to blow out a stuck piston.